Master in Community Development Policy and Practice (M.A.)

 • The MCD program is fully online and is ideal for working professionals

-• Gain effective community development skills and tools through an applied four-term capstone project in your community
+• Gain effective community development skills and tools through an applied four-term capstone project in your community which can be done with your organization as part of your work

 • Connect with respected field experts across disciplines, including faculty and peers